Frequently Asked Questions

 What about Certification and advancement?

 Professional Certification can help digital court reporters and legal transcriptionists obtain employment and advance in their careers.
-Although voluntary, the designation is recognized as a mark of distinction in the field.
+Many states, provinces and court systems require certification to take down and transcribe the record.
+Although voluntary in some states and court systems, the designation is recognized as a mark of distinction in the field.

 Also investigate taking our “Prepare to Pass” courses for preparation for professional certification examinations.